stellalo/Data-Engineering-Capstone-KEGG-dataset-/README.md

     * <b>Fluconazole_resistance (r2)</b> —> a type of drug resistance
     * <b>O610_NaCl</b> —> growth in salinity
 * We take 2 output files from this ML model to perform further analysis:
-    * MeanDecreaseAccuracy —> Mean Decrease Accuracy (This shows how much our model accuracy decreases if we leave out that variable) of each KEGG, ranked from highest importance to lowest.
+    * MeanDecreaseAccuracy (MDA) —> Mean Decrease Accuracy (This shows how much our model accuracy decreases if we leave out that variable) of each KEGG, ranked from highest importance to lowest.
-    * MeanDecreaseGini —> Mean Decrease Gini (This is a measure of variable importance based on the Gini impurity index used for the calculating the splits in trees) of each KEGG, ranked from highest importance to lowest.
+    * MeanDecreaseGini (MDG) —> Mean Decrease Gini (This is a measure of variable importance based on the Gini impurity index used for the calculating the splits in trees) of each KEGG, ranked from highest importance to lowest.
 * See [here](https://github.com/stellalo/random_forest_kegg) to learn more about the ML model.